12 Bob Haircut Trends That Are Going To Be Everywhere This Year

 The grown-out bob

 “2023 saw lots of people going for the big chop with the French bob making a comeback, so in 2024, it’s inevitable that slightly longer, grown-out bobs will be back in,” says Khassal, who suggests asking your stylist for an A-line cut, where the front is a little longer and the layers are concentrated more towards the back.
 “This gives a super-stylish, face-framing finish and it allows you to add texture,” says Khassal.
-Luckily, it works for all hair textures, especially wavy hair.
+Happily, it works for all hair textures, especially wavy hair.
 Like this style on Gabrielle Alys, Khassal suggests flicking out the ends.
-Use a straightener like ghd Platinum + Hair Straightener.
+Use straighteners like ghd Platinum + Hair Straightener, £229.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.